 Dominica’s second city feels more like a village and is a good base to explore the north-coast of the island, while still having a frequent traffic connection to the rest of Dominica.

-- Budget: Louislyn Apartments or Douglas Guest House (Tel.
+Budget: Chill on the Hill or Douglas Guest House (Tel.
 767-445-5253)

-- Midrange: Riverside Hotel
+Midrange: Riverside Hotel

-- Luxury: Secret Bay Dominica
+Luxury: Secret Bay Dominica (pictured)

 Calibishie and the North-East

-While minibuses pass through the area on the coastal road between Portsmouth and the East Coast, traffic connections are not as frequent as in Roseau and Portsmouth and having access to a rental car makes getting around a little easier if you do decide to stay here.
+That said, while minibuses pass through the area on the coastal road between Portsmouth and the East Coast, traffic connections are not as frequent as in Roseau and Portsmouth and having access to a rental car makes getting around a little easier if you do decide to stay here.

 Rosalie and the South-East